How to open an IRA in 5 steps

 Does my IRA need to be managed?

-Before choosing an IRA provider, think carefully about how involved you'd like to be.
+Before opening an IRA, think carefully about how involved you'd like to be.
 In general, you'll have three options.

 - Professionally managed investing: With a managed IRA, a financial advisor will personally select and manage your IRA investments on your behalf.
 This may be ideal if you're seeking personalized recommendations and guidance to help you reach your financial goals.

-- Robo-advisors: These online platforms use algorithms to recommend IRA investments based on your goals and risk tolerance.
-This option may be a good fit if you don't require the bells and whistles associated with a managed IRA but would still like some guidance.
+- Robo-advisors: These guided investing platforms use algorithms to recommend IRA investments based on your goals and risk tolerance.
+This option may be a good fit if you don't require the personalized attention associated with a managed IRA but would still like some guidance.

-While some IRA providers do set minimums, there are many others that have no opening balance requirements.
-If you're starting off with a modest balance, you may wish to focus your search on these providers.
+While some IRA providers set minimums, there are many others that have no opening balance requirements.
+If you're starting off with a modest balance, you might want to focus your search on these providers.

 What IRA investment options are available?